-(Figs. 7-11)
+(Figs. 7–11)

-DIAGNOSIS: Doeringiella mamabee can be distinguished from all other congeners by the combination of scape swollen and mostly black, axilla short not projecting as a strong tooth, scutellum black and setation other than maculations black.
+DIAGNOSIS: Doeringiella mamabee can be distinguished from all other congeners by the combination of scape swollen and mostly black, axilla short not projecting as a strong tooth, scutellum black and setation, other than for patches of pale hairs, black.
 It is most similar to D. baeri (Vachal) from which it differs as follows (condition in D. baeri in brackets): the mostly black (Fig. 8) and shorter scape which is only slightly longer than the first two flagellomeres combined (scape red and as long as the first three flagellomeres combined); hairs on the ventral surface of the mesofemur 1.5X as long as apical width of femur (as long as apical width) and small patches of white appressed pubescence on T6 (pale hairs on metasoma restricted to T1 and T2).
 The new species differs from the two previously known Chilean species through the uniformly black pilosity on the dorsal surface of the mesosoma (Fig. 7): the other two – D. gayi (Spinola) and D. gigas (Spinola), have abundant pale yellow to whitish pubescence (Fig. 12).
 The two previously described species are also known only from much further south within Chile (the most northern record for either of them is in the province of Coquimbo, approximately 1300km to the south of the type locality of the new species).

-DESCRIPTION: ♂: Body length: 7.8mm; forewing length: 6.4mm; head width: 2.95; intertegular span 2.0mm.
+DESCRIPTION: ♂: Body length 7.8mm, forewing length 6.4mm, head width 2.95mm, intertegular span 2.0mm.

 Coloration.
-Black except as follows: bright orange for mid one-third of mandible (base dark brown, apex red-brown), basal half of dorsal surface of scape, pedicel, flagellum (gradually darkening to red-brown on F11), tegula, apicoventral ring on pro- and metatrochanters, ventral surface of mesotrochanter (rest of trochanters orange-brown), all femora (except ventral surface of metafemur dark brown), all tibiae, all basitarsi; orange-brown as follows: dorsal mark on pronotal lobe, tarsomeres 2-5 of all legs, wing veins, S6.
+Black except as follows: bright orange for mid one-third of mandible (base dark brown, apex red-brown), basal half of dorsal surface of scape, pedicel, flagellum (gradually darkening to red-brown on F11), tegula, apicoventral ring on pro- and metatrochanters, ventral surface of mesotrochanter (rest of trochanters orange-brown), all femora (except ventral surface of metafemur dark brown), all tibiae, all basitarsi; orange-brown as follows: dorsal mark on pronotal lobe, tarsomeres 2–5 of all legs, wing veins, S6.